 Scope 3 emissions, alternatively referred to as value chain emissions, encompass indirect greenhouse gas emissions both upstream and downstream of an organization's core operations.
 It is worth noting that one organization's scope 3 emissions constitute the scope 1 and 2 emissions of another entity.

 While businesses may not exercise direct control over scope 3 emissions, they can still exert influence over the activities that generate these greenhouse gases.
-For instance, logistical responsibilities hinge on shipping agreements established between pre-production, the reporting company, and the final distribution center.
+For instance, logistical responsibilities may depend on shipping agreements established between pre-production teams, the reporting company, and the final distribution center.
 Addressing scope 3 emissions, which include upstream and downstream emissions, often necessitates collaboration with various stakeholders and businesses throughout the value chain.
 Organizations can select suppliers and vendors based on their eco-friendly processes and practices, thereby incorporating reducing greenhouse gas strategies into their reporting.

 To prevent double counting emissions across categories, the 15 distinct scope 3 categories are designed to be mutually exclusive.
 This framework ensures accuracy in assessing an organization's environmental impact and facilitates the development of comprehensive emissions reduction plans.